idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Just go to View > and select which you wish to have displayed or hidden.

-And that concludes part 1.
+And that concludes part I.

 ## PART 2 | Taking it further